Green party: Since the 1990s

 In some countries Greens have found it difficult to win any representation in the national parliament.
 Three reasons can be found for this.
 It includes countries with a first past the post electoral system, such as the United Kingdom.
 However, despite the first past the post system in the United Kingdom, the Green Party of England and Wales won their first seat in the House of Commons when Caroline Lucas won the seat of Brighton Pavilion in 2010.
 In July 2024, after a targeted campaign, 4 Green MPs were elected in Bristol Central, Waveney Valley, North Herefordshire and Brighton Pavilion.
+In February 2026, Hannah Spencer was elected in Gorton & Denton, becoming the Green Party's fifth MP.
 The Scottish Greens have had success in the devolved Scottish Parliament previously signing a (now ended) deal to enter a governing coalition, whilst the Green Party Northern Ireland has had success in the devolved Northern Ireland Assembly and local elections where the first-past-the-post system is not used.
 In countries where a party with similar ideals is stronger, such as Norway and Denmark, Green parties tend to perform worse.
 In some Eastern European countries, like Romania, Green parties are still in the process of formation and have therefore not gained enough support.
 In Poland the Green Party, registered in 2004, won their first three seats in the Sejm in 2019.
 The Green Party of Bulgaria was founded in Sofia in 1989 by Aleksandar Karakachanov.
 Green Movement (ZD) was a member of an anti-corruption coalition - Democratic Bulgaria (DB).
 Ecoglasnost is a member of the BSP for Bulgaria coalition.
 For the elections in 2022, the Party of the Greens (Партия на зелените, ПнЗ, PnZ) joined the Bulgarian Rise coalition.